lgblgblgb/xemu/targets/ep128/README.md

 into Xemu.
 Note: this emulation target in Xemu is highly different from others, ie doing many things on its own.
 This will change slowly however.

-Original (not so much maintained in the future) repository:
+Original (not maintained any more, just for archive purposes!) repository:

 https://github.com/lgblgblgb/xep128